tlyleung/tlyleung.github.io/_posts/2023-10-30-deepracer.markdown

 Our approach involves training a reinforcement learning agent in a car racing environment to achieve fast lap times, which we then transfer to the AWS DeepRacer tracks.
 To accomplish this task, we'll be leveraging a couple of key tools:

-- We'll utilize the `CarRacing` environment from [Gymnasium](https://gymnasium.farama.org/index.html), a suite of reinforcement learning environments, forked from the unmaintained [OpenAI Gym](https://github.com/openai/gym).
+- We'll utilize the `CarRacing` environment from Gymnasium[^towers23], a suite of reinforcement learning environments, forked from the unmaintained OpenAI Gym[^brockman16].
 The `CarRacing` environment models the vehicle as a powerful rear-wheel drive car and offers a realistic representation of car dynamics and track conditions, including ABS sensors and friction detectors.
 The environment provides both continuous and discrete action spaces, represents the race state as a zoomed-in, top-down color image and has a built-in reward function that rewards track tiles visited and penalises passing time.
 To simplify the model, we'll be using the discrete action space, which has 5 actions: do nothing (0), steer left (1), steer right(2), apply gas (3), and apply brakes (4).

-- For the machine learning model, we will employ the [Proximal Policy Optimization (PPO) algorithm](https://arxiv.org/abs/1707.06347) implemented in [Stable Baselines3 (SB3)](https://stable-baselines3.readthedocs.io/en/master/).
+- For the machine learning model, we will employ the Proximal Policy Optimization (PPO) algorithm[^schulman17] implemented in Stable Baselines3 (SB3)[^raffin21].
 PPO is a robust reinforcement learning algorithm from OpenAI and is one of two algorithms available for model training on AWS DeepRacer, alongside Soft Actor-Critic (SAC).
 We have chosen PPO for our project due to its compatibility with discrete space operations.

 ```python